DevAi2k25/GM/replit.md

 ## Overview

-GamersMarket is a full-stack e-commerce application designed as a premium marketplace for gaming gear, collectibles, and community-driven trading.
-The application features a modern dark theme with cyan and pink accent colors, built with React frontend and Express backend, using PostgreSQL for data persistence.
+GamersMarket is a comprehensive gaming e-commerce platform featuring 17 fully functional pages with a modern dark theme design using cyan and pink accent colors.
+Built with React/TypeScript frontend and Express backend, the platform includes complete shopping functionality, user management, seller tools, authentication services, and informational pages.
+All pages are fully responsive and optimized for desktop, tablet, and mobile devices.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes (December 2024)

+✓ Completed all 17 required pages as per project specifications ✓ Added comprehensive seller dashboard with listing management and analytics ✓ Implemented authentication verification page with email/SMS options ✓ Created authentication service page for item verification and certification ✓ Built dedicated routes page for easy navigation and testing of all features ✓ Fixed cart checkout navigation to properly link to checkout page ✓ Added "All Pages" link in header navigation for easy access to routes page ✓ All pages are fully responsive across all device sizes ✓ Dark theme with gaming aesthetic consistently applied throughout

 ## System Architecture